ZPacks Hexamid Initial Review (In Progress)

 Rain Protection

+A storm was rolling in just as the Hexamid arrived at my home.
+I set it up with the door facing the direction the wind would be blowing on the theory that this would provide me information about performance in the worst case which can happen if the wind shifts once the shelter is set up.
 I found the rain protection surprisingly good the first two nights.
 The first night got some rain, the second night got several hours of hard rain with winds averaging 10mph.
 While the rain did come through the netting, I found the space from the ridgeline back stay dry.
 The first night I placed the leading edge of a polycro ground cloth a few inches closer to the door than the top ridge.
 There was no noticeable moisture accumulation on the ground cloth.
 The second night the ground cloth was still dry, but the the foot of my quilt did get slightly damp when the wind picked up a bit.
-The surface dried completely in an hour or so in 50F, 80% humidity so it didn't get that wet.
+The surface dried completely in an hour or so in 50F, 80% humidity so it didn’t get that wet.
 I expect that if I had deployed the optional door, that the foot of my quilt would have been dry.
-The second day we have some wind gusts than were around 15 mph though the door that drove rain through the netting into the top ground cloth near my head which accumulated a small puddle.
+The third day we have some wind gusts than were around 15 mph which drove rain through the netting on to the top of the ground cloth near my head which accumulated a small puddle.
 Neither me nor my quilt got wet because we were on top of my pad.
-I believe if the ground cloth's leading edge was was under the ridge line rather than pushing under the beak that I wouldn't have had any accumulation on top of the ground cloth.
+I believe if the ground cloth’s leading edge was was under the ridge line rather than pushing under the beak that I wouldn’t have had any accumulation on top of the ground cloth.

-I moved the ground cloth so it's leading edge was at the ridgeline.
+I moved the ground cloth so it’s leading edge was at the ridgeline.
 The netting that was formerly under the ground cloth as well as the ground underneath was almost completely dry in a couple of hours.
 It seems to me that having a netting floor to help manage moisture might work well.
 The third night we had some good gusts.
-I don't know wind speed but I am sure it was more than 20mph and some very hard rain for around 20 minutes.
+I don’t know wind speed but I am sure it was more than 20mph and some very hard rain for around 20 minutes.
 The rain reached slightly beyond the ridge line and got the edge of my quilt wet.
 I wish I would have deployed the door.
-The forth night and day I deployed the door.
+The fourth day and night I deployed the door.
 We have some very hard rain with wind gusts over 30mphs.
-I had no problem staying dry.
+I had no problem staying dry though I had to be careful with me feet because the Hexamid narrows at the ends.
 Based on this experience, I would highly recommend the optional door for more severe weather conditions.
+Note: One of the biggest challenges I had was because I used a quilt which drapes over the side of the pad.

 After 4 days in the rain I shook the Hexamid out and weighed in.
 It weighted 15.5oz... nearly doubling it's weight from accumulated water.
 After hanging two hours in a 55F garage at a 60% humidity the Hexamid was still slightly damp to the touch, weighting 10oz.